rubuus/RealTimeBattle/README.md

 # RealTimeBattle

-IOCP 기반 C++ 실시간 1:1 대전 서버
+IOCP-based C++ real-time 1:1 battle server
+A game server portfolio project integrated with a
-Unity 클라이언트와 ASP.NET Core API 서버(C#)가 연동되는
+Unity client and an ASP.NET Core API server (C#).
-게임 서버 포트폴리오 프로젝트입니다.

 ## Overview

-본 프로젝트에는 메인 서버 구현과는 별도로,
-비교 및 학습 목적의 **C# TCP 기반 Socket Server** 구현이 포함되어 있습니다.

-해당 C# 서버는 기능 프로토타입을 우선 구현한 뒤,
+In addition to the main server implementation,
+this project also includes a **C# TCP-based Socket Server**
+implemented for comparison and learning purposes.

+The C# server was developed by first implementing a
+functional prototype, and later refactoring it into
-이후 C++ IOCP 서버로 리팩토링하는 흐름으로 개발되었습니다.
+a C++ IOCP server.

 ## Packet Processing (C# Server)

-C# 서버에서는 의도적으로 다음과 같은 패킷 처리 방식을 사용합니다.
+In the C# server, the following packet processing method
+is intentionally used.

 - Packet Object → JSON → Byte (Send)
 - Byte → JSON → Packet Object (Recv)

-실시간 소켓 서버 환경에서 JSON 기반 직렬화/역직렬화는
-성능 측면에서 비효율적이지만,
+JSON-based serialization/deserialization in a real-time
+socket server environment is inefficient in terms of performance,
+however this approach was intentionally adopted for:

-- C# 서버와 C++ IOCP 서버 간 패킷 처리 방식 비교
+- Comparing packet processing methods between the C# server and the C++ IOCP server
-- 직렬화 비용 및 구조 차이에 대한 이해
-- C# 네트워크 서버 구현 학습

-을 목적으로 의도적으로 해당 방식을 채택했습니다.
+- Understanding serialization costs and structural differences
+- Learning implementation of a C# network server

 ## System Architecture (IOCP)